appveyor/website/src/docs/server/index.md

     .\connect-to-azure.ps1 -appveyor_api_key <appveyor_account_api_key> -appveyor_url <appveyor_url> -azure_location <azure_location> -azure_vm_size <azure_vm_size> -skip_disclaimer -use_current_azure_login

+*Note that scipt expects short notation for both `-azure_location` and `-azure_vm_size` parameters, like `westus` and `Standard_D2s_v3` (not their display names).*
 For more advanced options call `.\connect-to-azure.ps1 -?` or check its source code.

 ### Final steps

 Wait for script to complete.
 It should take about a hour, depending on VM size and optional software installation scripts addition.
-Per completion, script will print build worker image name (`Windows Server 2019 on Azure`, if you do not change it with the `-image_description` parameter).
+Per completion, script will print build worker image name (which is `Windows Server 2019 on Azure`, if you do not change it with the `-image_description` parameter).
 Just set `image: Windows Server 2019 on Azure` in `appveyor.yml` (or select `Windows Server 2019 on Azure` in the **Settings > Environment** tab, if you use UI), and you can start building on Azure!

 ## Maintenance